1. What is the definition of ‘compliance’? ‘Compliance’ is the situation where an organization meets all its obligations and commitments.

 A Global PEO can take on all of the legal and compliance responsibilities of an employer in every country in which you carry out business.
 This means that they take on all the legal and tax obligations and liabilities, as well as providing ongoing payroll and HR support for your workforce.

 The global compliance take-home message

 Global compliance means ensuring that you comply with all the international laws and rules, as well as the local laws and rules, in every country in which you operate.
 As cross-border business and trade increases, so does the quantity and complexity of global compliance obligations.

-Alongside design, management and governance processes, the best way of managing global compliance is with a recognized compliance partner.
-New Horizons Global Partners is a Global PEO that takes care of global compliance for any business interested in a global expansion.
+Alongside design, management, and governance processes, the best way of managing global compliance is with a recognized compliance partner.
+Horizons is a Global PEO that takes care of global compliance for any business interested in a global hire or expansion.

 Global compliance is important as the failure to follow international rules and regulations puts your business at serious risk of civil and criminal sanctions, as well as reputational damage.

 Global trade compliance is the requirement for companies to adhere to the rules and regulations that apply to the import and export of goods across nations.